-Cate Blanchett excels as a master manipulator in Todd Field’s TÁR, a haunting character study that might be a little too clever for its own good, but that you’ll still find yourself thinking about long after the credits roll.
+Cate Blanchett excels as a master manipulator in TÁR, Todd Field’s haunting character study about a narcissist.

 Halfway through Todd Field‘s TÁR, the titular character’s six-year-old adoptive daughter Petra (Mila Bogojevic) looks her mother in the eyes and tells her, “You’re the best person I know.”
 As an audience, of course, we beg to differ.
 Having gotten to know Lydia Tár (Cate Blanchett, of Nightmare Alley), portrayed in the film as one of the greatest living composers and conductors, we know she’s the kind of person who belittles those around her, lies, promotes or demotes subordinates based on sympathies, threatens little kids, can be cruel and disloyal to those who admire her, has an inflated sense of self and shifting loyalties, and is quite simply – to use the words of a Juilliard student who dares confront her in the film – a “f*cking b*tch”.